 Zoo director says no one ready to adopt Suzi.

-LAHORE: The Lahore Zoo authorities on Saturday urged philanthropists and educational institutions to adopt Suzi, the only elephant at the zoo.
+LAHORE: The Lahore Zoo authorities on Saturday urged philanthropists and educational institutions to adopt Suzi, ask the only elephant at the zoo.
 The zoo officials said the zoo was running an Adaptation Scheme to encourage people to adopt and feed animals.
-Under this scheme, they said, as many as 18 animals had been adopted from 2001 to 2005.
+Under this scheme, for sale they said, as many as 18 animals had been adopted from 2001 to 2005.

 Editorial in DAWN:

 THERE is no point in suspending Lahore zoo’s gatekeeper for Monday’s incident in which two stray dogs got into a cage and killed 28 peacocks.
 It is unfair to expect a lone person to be responsible for watching over such a large area.
 The administration must bear the responsibility of this senseless tragedy instead of finding scapegoats.